 Estriol (E3) naturally converts to estradiol (E2) in your body.
 The great news is that natural transdermal estrogens E3 and E2 work well for reducing menopausal symptoms—so you don’t have to worry about the health risks that would come if you took conjugated synthetic estrogen pills for this.

-A study using estriol therapy that was reported in the November 1987 Hormone and Metabolic Research showed that it reduced menopausal symptoms in 92% of subjects, and completely elimination hot flashes and sweating in 71% of the subjects.
-It completely eliminated depressed moods in 24% and this was reduced in severity for another 33%.
+A study using estriol therapy that was reported in the November 1987 Hormone and Metabolic Research showed that it reduced menopausal symptoms in 92% of subjects, and the complete elimination of hot flashes and sweating in 71% of the subjects.
+It completely eliminated depressed moods in 24% and this was reduced in severity by another 33%.
 It also reduced headaches by two-thirds and skin improved in some of the subjects.
 And there were no significant side effects reported.

-Not only can you reverse these symptoms, there are some important long-term health benefits to know about.
+Not only can you reverse these symptoms, but there are also some important long-term health benefits to know about.
 Let me give you an overview of these.

 Improves sexual desire and functions

 Apparently, vaginal administration of 50 mg ethinyl estradiol results in circulating ethinyl estradiol levels equivalent to those achieved after oral ingestion of 10 mg ethinyl estradiol.

 Prevents memory loss

 Animal and human studies show that transdermal estrogen replacement therapy, when started before menopause, decreases memory loss in older age.
 In the Italian Longitudinal Study on Aging reported in 1998, researchers found that among the 2,816 women aged 65 to 84 years who were followed, the rate of Alzheimer’s disease was only four times fewer among estrogen users compared with the general female population of the same age and with multiple other risk factors.